 Read more about my visit to Croome walk here.

-Alder, birch, rowan and are just a few of the different types of tree you will see in the valley.
-The walk will take you alongside the river Tarell, which is home to otters, dippers, salmon and sea trout.
+Alder, birch, rowan and are just a few of the different types of trees you will see in the valley.
+The walk will take you alongside the river Tarell, which is home to otters, dippers, salmon, and sea trout.
 You may even spot the odd red kite.
 Moderate walk (3 hours).